 Speed is important.

-In CSS, selector performance doesn’t matter, and inline CSS is a crime in many countries.
+Selector performance doesn’t matter, and inline CSS is a crime.

 (Web development is not software development.)